 Peasants and farm laborers moved from rural areas to work in urban factories and it’s estimated that the annual hours of work increased during the 19th century by around 10%.

 These poor workers were often housed in cramped and grossly inadequate rooms.
 Working conditions were extremely difficult and exposed employees to many risks and dangers.
-Including but certainly not limited to: cramped work areas with poor ventilation, trauma from machinery, toxic exposures to heavy metals and dust, and we mean lots of dust.
+Including but certainly not limited to: cramped work areas with poor ventilation, trauma from machinery, toxic exposures to heavy metals and dust, and I mean lots of dust.

 When the US government started to track work hours in the 1890’s, they were shocked to find the average employee working close to 100 hours per week.
 Various labor unions were already trying to get the government to pass a law that would mandate a work day of eight hours.